sakhi-ua/linear-regression-from-scratch/README.md

-# linear-regression-from-scratch
-Gradient descent implemented from scratch in Python - derives the MSE loss function, computes partial derivatives by hand, and benchmarks the result directly against sklearn.
+Most people learn linear regression by calling .fit().
+This notebook skips that and builds the optimizer from scratch - starting from the loss function, deriving the two partial derivatives using the chain rule, then running gradient descent manually.
+At the end it runs the same data through sklearn and compares MSE to verify the result.